Llanelli Town A.F.C.: The interwar period

-In the 1919–20 season the reformed club's formats of pre-war years when the 1st team squad contested in both leagues and the team's reserve side participated in the Swansea Senior League.
-By 1922 it was obvious that to further their ambitions of achieving Football League status a new stadium near the town centre would have to be sought.
-A piece of ground in the Stebonheath area of the town was purchased and plans were afoot to move the club lock stock and barrel from Halfway.
-This was achieved just in time for the 1922–23 season, when Bridgend Town were the first visitors.
-Later on in the season to mark the period of the club's history although proving successful was fraught with financial problems, and at the end of this official opening of the ground the FA Cup holders of the previous season Tottenham Hotspur were invited to participate and were given a rude awakening when the Reds defeated them on the day by 2–1.
-Later on Burnley and Charlton Athletic were invited to participate in this inaugural season at Stebonheath Park running out winners.
-At the end of the season which had been a merited success from a playing point of view the club made its first application with Pontypridd Town for inclusion in Football League, Third Division (South), but just failed in their bids when both the member clubs up for re-election, Southend United and Exeter City were both re-elected.
-For the next three years.
-Llanelli AFC built up a reputation as one of the leading non-league clubs in the country and in 1925 became the only club to contest every round in the FA Cup from Preliminary to Qualifying and on to the equivalent Third round of today, when they met Fulham at Craven Cottage before losing by the odd goal in a highly emotional game.
-This period of the club's history although proving successful was fraught with financial problems, and at the end of this emotional season the club terribly in debt and failing to meet their obligations to their players and the two respective management committees of both leagues were forced to resign and the club went into voluntary suspended animation.
+In the 1919–20 season the reformed club's formats of pre-war years The 1st team squad played in both leagues, and the club's reserve team participated in the Swansea Senior League.
+By 1922 it was obvious that a new stadium near the town centre would be needed to join the Football League.
+A piece of ground in the Stebonheath area of the town was purchased, and plans were made to move the entire club there from Halfway.
+This was achieved just in time for the 1922–23 season, and Bridgend Town were the first visitors.
+Later in the season the new ground was formally opened, despite the club's financial problems.
+After the formal opening, Tottenham Hotspur (the previous season's FA Cup winners) were invited to play, and were even defeated by the home side by 2–1.
+Later, Burnley and Charlton Athletic were also invited play at Stebonheath Park.
+They won their matches.

-By 1928 after three years in the wilderness football enthusiasts in the town including the groundsman/caretaker of Stebonheath Park Jack Goldsborough who had joined the club in 1922 as a player/trainer resolved the resurrect the club once more and fate decreed that they were able to succeed when they took over the fixtures of Aberdare Athletic in the Welsh League, another club by this time who were in dire straits and themselves had had to resign from the Welsh League for the same reason as Llanelli.
-Their first season was naturally one of consolidation but at the season's end once more they made overtures to the Southern League hierarchy and gained a place for the following season in this prestigious league.
-For the next five seasons the club were once again on a high, winning trophies once more and just failing on three other occasions in cementing a place in the Football League playing excellent football to the joy of their supporters and it was a golden era for the club, but the bubble was to burst once more.
-Falling attendances, high outlay of cash on imported players and escalating costs all played their part and first their withdrawal from the Southern League was implemented for the 1934–35 season with the club plying their trade only in the Welsh League 1st Division, where they remained until the outbreak of World War II suffering many defeats including their record defeat of 0–12 at Rexville home of now defunct Lovells Athletic on Boxing Day 1934.
+At the end of the successful playing season, the club made its first application, together with Pontypridd Town, to join the Football League, Third Division (South).
+However, both their applications failedjust failed, and instead both the member clubs up for re-election, Southend United and Exeter City, were re-elected.
+Over the next three years.
+Llanelli AFC built up a reputation as one of the leading non-league clubs in Wales.

+In 1925 they were the only club to contest every round in the FA Cup from Preliminary to Qualifying and to progress the equivalent of what is now the third round proper: they met Fulham at Craven Cottage and lost by the odd goal.
+However, by the end of the season the club had built up a large debt, and could not meet their financial obligations to their players The two respective management committees of both teams were forced to resign, and the club's activities temporarily ceased.

+By 1928, after three years in the wilderness, the town's football fans decided to resurrect the club.
+They were supported by the groundsman/caretaker of Stebonheath Park, Jack Goldsborough, who had joined the club in 1922 as a player/trainer.
+They succeeded in taking over the fixtures of Aberdare Athletic in the Welsh League.
+Aberdare had also been in financial difficulties and had had to resign from the Welsh League.

+Their first season was naturally one of consolidation.
+They succeeded in gaining a place in the Southern League for the following season.
+For the next five seasons the club were once again on a high, winning trophies once more and just failing on three other occasions to gain a place in the Football League.

+However, attendances were falling and costs were rising, including spending on imported players.
+They were forced to withdraw from the Southern League for the 1934–35 season.
+They continued to play in the Welsh League 1st Division, where they remained until the outbreak of World War II.
+However, they were thrashed many times, including their record defeat by 0–12 by the now defunct Lovells Athletic on Boxing Day 1934.